Chalarangelo/30-seconds-of-code/snippets/hairline-border.md

 #### Explanation

-1. `box-shadow`, when only using spread, adds a psuedo-border which can use subpixels\*.
+1. `box-shadow`, when only using spread, adds a pseudo-border which can use subpixels\*.
 2. Use `@media (min-resolution: ...)` to check the device pixel ratio (`1ddpx` equals 96 DPI), setting the spread of the `box-shadow` equal to `1 / dppx`.